For Schools & Educators

 Plan a Field Trip

-West Overton Village offers hands-on, educational field trips for groups of all ages, including schools, homeschool groups, scouts, and more.
-Explore the history of 19th century agriculture and industry through stories of West Overton’s families, workers, and businesses.
-Our field trip programs are designed to expand upon young learners’ studies of history and STEM subjects.
+Learners explore the history of 19th century agriculture and industry through stories of West Overton’s families, workers, and businesses.
+Our field trips are designed to expand upon studies of history and STEM subjects.

 DIY History Activities